Education

 What are the 3 key elements of agile methodology?

 Several issues must be addressed if an agile project is to provide the required outcomes within the allocated budget.
-First and first, a choice must be taken at the outset of a project as to whether agile is the best method for completing it.
+First and foremost, a choice must be made at the outset of a project as to whether agile is the best method for completing it.
 If agile is determined to be the best development technique to adopt.
 In that case, the following three factors will help the project succeed: collaboration, constant focus on business value, and appropriate quality.

 What are the disadvantages of Agile methodology?